-I started to learn about disabilities when I was 8 years old and I was diagnosed with an acoustic neuroma brain tumor on my left side.
+I started to learn about disabilities when I was 8 years old, and I was diagnosed with an acoustic neuroma brain tumor on my left side.
 Acoustic neuroma is a benign tumor (a mass of non-cancerous cells) on the acoustic/hearing nerve.
-The outcome of my surgery was the complete hearing loss on my left side.
+The outcome of my surgery is complete hearing loss on my left side.
 The sudden hearing loss changed my life in many ways.
-Coping with my hearing loss has helped me the challenges individuals with disabilities face daily.
+Coping with my hearing loss has helped me with the challenges individuals with disabilities face daily.

 After I completed my master’s thesis on “Culture, Biological Sex, and Non-Suicidal Self-Injury” (NSSI; Berger, 2014), I learned about Body-Focused Repetitive Behaviors (BFRBs).
-I was surprised that BFRBs existed and was different from NSSI.
-I wanted to learn more about BFRBs and visited the TLC Foundation for Body-Focused Repetitive Behaviors website (www.bfrb.org).
+I was surprised that BFRBs existed and were different from NSSI.
+I learned more about BFRBs and visited the TLC Foundation for Body-Focused Repetitive Behaviors website (www.bfrb.org).
 I also contacted therapists and support group leaders in North Texas who work with individuals who have BFRBs.
-As I learned more, I realized that individuals with BFRBs are usually misunderstood and perceived by others to be seeking attention or using BFRBs as manipulation or for self-injury; this perception is very wrong because there are many aspects of these individual’s lives.
+As I learned more, I realized that individuals with BFRBs are usually misunderstood and perceived by others to be seeking attention or using BFRBs as manipulation or for self-injury; this perception is very wrong because there are many aspects of these individuals’ lives.